JohnCartel/gitlab_graphviz/content/en/download/_index.md

   brew install graphviz
   ```

-We need help with OSX, if you would like to volunteer.
+We need help with macOS, if you would like to volunteer.

 We would appreciate if someone donates a script to
-run pkgbuild or productbuild to automatically generate OSX installers.
+run pkgbuild or productbuild to automatically generate macOS installers.
 [Packaging for Apple Administrators](https://itunes.apple.com/us/book/packaging-for-apple-administrators/id1173928620?mt=11&ign-mpt=uo%3D4)
 could be a good reference.
 Note graphviz needs postinstall actions, at least `dot -c`; also `fc-cache` if Graphviz has freetype/cairopango drivers.